fl1ger/deleg/draft-dnsop-deleg.md

 ~~~
 ;; The server is only authenticatable via DANE.
 Any resolver that
 ;; lacks DANE support will treat this record as incompatible.
+alpn=doq tlsa="..." mandatory=alpn

+;; The server is only authenticatable via DANE, but also offers Do53
+;; services.
+All resolvers can access it, but only resolvers with
+;; DANE support will use DoQ.
 alpn=doq tlsa="..."

 ;; The server is authenticatable via PKI.
 If TLSA records exist at